 NCLEX TESTING ACCOMMODATIONS: Testing accommodations for otherwise qualified candidates can be provided only with the authorization of your board of nursing/regulatory body (BON/RB).
 Make a written request for accommodations to your BON/RB.
 Your request must comply with requirements established by your BON/RB for candidates requesting testing accommodations.
 Send your request to your BON/RB as early as possible so that, if approved, the testing accommodations can bemade in a timely manner.
 Do not schedule an appointment to take the NCLEX until you have received written confirmation of your accommodations and your ATT email listing the granted accommodations.
 Candidates approved for testing with accommodations must schedule their testing appointment by calling Pearson VUE NCLEX Candidate Services at the telephone number listed on their ATT and asking for the NCLEX Accommodations Coordinator.
 Candidates with accommodations cannot cancel their accommodations at the time of their appointment.
 Candidates who seek to test with accommodations cannot schedule their appointments through the NCLEX Candidate website.

-Additional information from the Missouri State Board of Nursing for Nursing students with disabilities is available and includes Request for Modifications from Disabled Candidates.
+Additional information from the Missouri State Board of Nursing for Nursing students with disabilities is available at http://pr.mo.gov/boards/nursing/NursingADAPositionPaper.pdf and includes the Position Paper - Requests for Modifications from Disabled Candidates.